home-assistant/hadashboard/README.md

 $ docker run --name="hadashboard" -d -v <path_to_hadashboard>/dashboards:/app/dashboards -v <path_to_hadashboard>/lib/ha_conf.rb:/app/lib/ha_conf.rb -v <path_to_hadashboard>/hapush:/app/hapush --net=host hadashboard
 ```

-This will use all of the same configuration files as specified below in the configuration sections, although you will need to make a few changes to match the docker's filesystem, detailed below.
+This will use all of the same configuration files as specified below in the configuration sections, although you will need to make a few changes to the `hapush` configuration to match the docker's filesystem, detailed below.

 By default, the docker instance should pick up your timezone but if you want to explicitly set it you can add an environment variable for your specific zone as follows: